rgraingerdev/CCFC_fanpage/README.md

 ![firefox Home](assets/Screenshots/firefox_season.png)

 I selected a bootstrap header to allow me to utilise the menu display and hide feature this was tested relentlesly through this design on all platforms.
-A map was also added to this using iframes to guide users to the stadium location.
+A map was also added to this using iframes to guide users to the stadiums location.

 ## Deployment
 1. Navigate to the [repository](https://github.com/rgraingerdev/Milestone-project)